CUCWD/xblock-keyterms/README.md

 ### Course Staff

-To add a Qualtrics Survey link to your course:
+To add a Key Terms block to your course:

 - go to a unit in Studio
 - select "Key Terms" from the Advanced Components menu